han-11/APIIntegration/README.md

 ### Future Enhancements

-- **User Authentication**: Adding user authentication to allow different users to manage their own tasks and participants.
 - **Pagination**: Implementing pagination for large lists of tasks and participants.
 - **Testing**: Adding unit and integration tests for both the frontend and backend.